sonertari/SSLproxy/README.md

 the value configured by the UserTimeout option, the connection is redirected to the login page.

-If the connection passes all these checks, SSLproxy proceeds with establishing the connection.
+If the connection passes all those checks, SSLproxy proceeds with establishing the connection.

 The atime of the IP address in the users table is updated with the system time